Skip to Content

 Most patients with serious burn injuries need to attend a burn clinic for specialized therapies from top doctors.
 Between travel and treatment costs, they and their families may face financial stress.
 This is the sort of situation an injury claim is meant to help alleviate.

-Determining Liability in Burn Injuries
+Determining Liability for Burn Injuries

 As multiple situations can result in severe burns, there are many potentially liable parties for each incident.
 If you were burned in an accident caused by someone else, our team wants to help you figure out who was liable.
 Below are some of the situations that might lead to burns, and who would be liable in each.